adventure-capitalist/Re-rat-App/README.md

-This is a react app that displays random rat images:
+This is a react app that displays random rat images.
+The new image will never be the same as the last image shown.

 https://re-rat-app.netlify.com/